ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-1-1.md

-Introduction: Why Lifelong Learning is Important
+Why Lifelong Learning is Important
 ================================================

 Lifelong learning is the process of acquiring knowledge and skills throughout one's life.
 It is essential for personal and professional growth and development, as it enables individuals to adapt to changing circumstances, pursue their passions and interests, and achieve greater success in their chosen fields.